-Enter the amount of early distributions includible in income (other than gualified disaster distributions, including coronavirus-related distributions) that you received from:
+Enter the amount of early distributions includible in income (other than qualified disaster distributions, including qualified disaster recovery distributions) that you received from:

-A qualified retirement plan, including earnings on withdrawn excess contributions to your IRAs included in income in 2021; or

-A modified endowment contract.
+- A qualified retirement plan; or - A modified endowment contract.

 Certain prohibited transactions involving your IRA, such as borrowing from your IRA or pledging your IRA assets as security for a loan, are considered to be distributions and are generally subject to the additional tax on early distributions.
 See Prohibited Transactions under What Acts Result in Penalties or Additional Taxes? in Pub.
 590-B for details.